“You awake the giant.

 Me, Nathan and a few other guys all joined a local gym and remained committed to our workout schedule.
 It took some time to know what to do and why, but eventually I figured things out with their patient help and my Cybergenics booklet.
 But inside I could never give it my all, as part of me was just always in the dumps.
 Believe me, giving 110% ain’t easy when you feel like your world is a steaming deuce.

 What I needed besides a bicep-curl was a swift kick in the ass.
 As usual, these things come in the least expected of ways.
-Within a couple days I noticed a familiar face cranking out an impressive bench-press.
+A couple weeks into my new routine, I noticed a familiar face cranking out an impressive bench-press.
 It was Dante.

 At this point I didn’t hate the guy or anything.
 By then I was very much aware how he unintentionally saved me from a nightmarish embarrassment.
 And really, how could I blame him for what he did since technically I was trying to do the same thing?

 But he was a tangible reminder of some rather unsavory facts.
 As I observed him I realized that he had a certain confidence about him.
 His muscles flexed like rebar.
 Mine like chop-sticks.
 Dante looked great.
 I looked like garbage.
 I knew then I had to climb the mountain.
 I would need to become as strong as Dante.